floragunncom/search-guard-docs/_content/_docs_signals/administration.md

 ## Static Configuration Options

-The following configuration options can be made in the elasticsearch.yml configuration file.
+The following configuration options can be made in the `elasticsearch.yml` configuration file.
 A restart of the respective node is necessary to bring these options into effect.

 **signals.enabled:** Can be used to enable or disable Signals.
 Optional, boolean, defaults to true.
 Take care that the value of this setting is consistent for all nodes in a cluster.
 It is not supported to enable Signals only on a subset of a cluster using this setting.
 Use the `node_filter` settings for this purpose instead.

 **signals.index_names.log:** Specifies the name of the watch log index.
 Optional, defaults to `<signals_log_{now/d}>`.

+**signals.all_tenants_active_by_default**: By default, each tenant gets an active Signals scheduler.
+Set this to false in order to disable this.
+In order to have an Signals scheduler for a tenant, you then need to use the Signals activate tenant API to explicitly activate a tenant.

+**signals.worker_threads.pool.max_size**: Maximum number of Signals watch runner threads spawned by tenant.
+Defaults to `3`.

+**signals.worker_threads.pool.keep_alive**: If a Signals watch runner thread is idle for more than the specified time, the thread will be automatically terminated.
+Defaults to `100` minutes.

+**signals.worker_threads.prio**: The priority used by watch runner threads.
+Defaults to the normal priority (`5`)

+**signals.watch_log.mapping_total_fields_limit**: The maximum number of field in signals index.
+Default is `2000`.

+**signals.worker_threads.pool.max_size**: The maximum threads per tenant.
+Default is `10`.

 **Note:** There are some further configuration options for configuring internal index names.
 These are not needed for normal operation and should be not used except in very special circumstances.